 Canon D30 vs Panasonic FZ2000

 The Canon EOS-D30 and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were revealed to the public, respectively, in May 2000 and September 2016.
-The Canon D30 is a DSLR, while the FZ2000 is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and an one-inch (FZ2000) sensor.
+The D30 is a DSLR, while the FZ2000 is a fixed lens compact.
+The cameras are based on an APS-C (D30) and an one-inch (FZ2000) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Panasonic provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.